StewartOng/fraud-detection-infra/README.md

 1. Event Variable Setup Must Match AFD Expectations

    •	Variables like email_address and ip_address must match exactly (names and types) in both the Lambda code and the AFD event type configuration.

 2. Strict ISO 8601 Format for Timestamps

   •	Timestamps passed to AFD must be in this format:

       ✅ '2025-06-01T08:47:13Z'

       ❌ '2025-06-01T08:47:13.715697+00:00'

 3. SNS Subject Field Constraints

-•	Must be ASCII-only, ≤100 characters, and contain no emojis.
+   Must be ASCII-only, ≤100 characters, and contain no emojis.
 Violating this throws an InvalidParameter error.

 4. IAM Permissions Are Crucial

-•	Lambda must have:
+   Lambda must have:

-o	sns:Publish permission for the SNS topic.
+	(1) sns:Publish permission for the SNS topic.

-o	dynamodb:PutItem for storing predictions.
+  (2) dynamodb:PutItem for storing predictions.

-o	frauddetector:GetEventPrediction to call AFD.
+  (3) frauddetector:GetEventPrediction to call AFD.

-•	Terraform IAM roles/policies must be carefully constructed and attached to Lambda.
+  (4)	Terraform IAM roles/policies must be carefully constructed and attached to Lambda.

 5. Lambda ZIP Deployment